CSSLabNKU/LeakyAutofill-Artifact/Code/README.md

 ### (E2) Enpass Password Manager [time required 15 minutes]

 This experiment examines whether the Enpass password manager will autofill sensitive data into hidden sensitive fields in web forms.
 In this case, the concealment techniques directly apply to the `<input>` elements.
 We have installed the Enpass desktop application in the virtual machine, registered a test account, and stored login credentials for tested websites and credit card information (using data in `Sample Data`).
-Generally, we recommend the testers first unlock the desktop application using credentials stored in `[PM Sample Data\Enpass.json]`.
+Generally, we recommend the testers unlock the desktop application using credentials stored in `[PM Sample Data\Enpass.json]`.
 Then, testers could run the following script.

-We need to run the following scripts, with the manual process repeated for each iteration, taking approximately seven minutes per run.
+We need to run the following scripts, with the manual process repeated for each iteration, taking approximately six minutes per run.
 Specific steps are as follows:

 Under the above directories: `C:\Users\artifact\Desktop\Artifact\,` open `windows command line,` and run the following instructions, respectively.

 **[Read before running the following scripts]**
 When running each command, testers need first to click the extension icon in the address bar (following the instructions in the pop-up webpage).
 Then, they could unlock the Enpass extension using the stored credentials in `[PM Sample Data\Enpass.json]` (if locked) and link the browser extension and the desktop application using a six-digit verification code shown on the webpage.
 As configured in [`Code\Config\PMConfig.py`], we have 20 seconds to do the above operations to ensure the Enpass extension is unlocked and ready to work.

 ```cmd